Photography and Digital Media

 We are looking for artists who can create the best visual interpretation of a wonderful SA-based kids charity - Treasure Boxes.

-Entries can be a range of any 2-dimensional digital media art; including photography, digital media, digital collage & graphic design.
+Entries can be a range of any 2-dimensional digital media art; including photography, digital media, digital collage & graphic design; or high quality photographic reproductions of paintings & drawings.

 Treasure Boxes provides children living in disadvantage with essential items such as clothing, warm jackets, shoes & nappies, as well as 'Treasure Boxes' full of toys, books and other childhood items that they may not otherwise have access to.
 They support kids living in emergency care facilities such as foster care, emergency housing, and domestic violence shelters, as well as families at risk of homelessness and poverty.
 Children who have been removed from their primary caregivers due to long-term abuse and neglect, experience extreme trauma, grief and loss.
 Treasure Boxes provides vital support to these children in a time of need, and aims to alleviate their trauma by providing them comfort items during this time.
 For more information about Treasure Boxes, please visit: www.treasureboxes.org.au